 IGFA maintains world records for both freshwater and saltwater game fish in All-Tackle, All-Tackle Length, Line Class, Tippet Class and Junior and Smallfry categories.
-In order to qualify for a record, a catch must be a minimum of .453 kg.
-(1 lb.) in weight, and must outweigh the existing record by the required amount or meet the minimum weight requirement for vacant records.
+In order to qualify for a record, a catch must be a minimum of 0.453 kilograms (1 pound) in weight, and must outweigh the existing record by the required amount or meet the minimum weight requirement for vacant records.

 No applications will be accepted for fish caught in hatchery waters, sanctuaries or small bodies of water that are stocked with fish for commercial purposes.
-The intent of this rule shall prevail and IGFA retains the right to determine its applicability on a case-by-case basis.
-The catch must not be at variance with any laws or regulations governing recreational catch or harvest of the species or waters in which it is caught.
+The intent of this rule shall prevail and IGFA retains the right to determine its applicability on a caseby-case basis.
+The catch must not be at variance with any laws or regulations governing the species or the waters in which it was caught.